ibm-cloud-docs/hs-crypto/grep11-api-ref.md

 ```
 {: codeblock}

 The `Code` field can be cast to the ***CK_RV*** value in PKCS #11.
-This field contains the error codes defined by the [PKCS #11 specification](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html#_Toc416959729){: external} or the vendor extensions defined by EP11.
+This field contains the error codes that are defined by the [PKCS #11 specification](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html#_Toc416959729){: external} or the vendor extensions that are defined by EP11.
 EP11 uses only a subset of return values that PKCS #11 defines.
-See the **10.1.6 Return values** section in [Enterprise PKCS #11 Library structure](https://www.ibm.com/downloads/cas/WXRDPRAN) for details.
+See the **10.1.6 Return values** section in [Enterprise PKCS #11 Library structure](https://www.ibm.com/downloads/cas/WXRDPRAN) for more information.

-Here is an [example]( https://github.com/ibm-developer/ibm-cloud-hyperprotectcrypto/blob/master/golang/examples/server_test.go#L518){: external} in Golang that deals with errors.
+An [example](https://github.com/ibm-developer/ibm-cloud-hyperprotectcrypto/blob/master/golang/examples/server_test.go#L518){: external} in Golang that deals with errors is available.

 ## GREP11 functions
 {: #grep11-functions}

 Enterprise PKCS #11 (EP11) over gRPC defines gRPC functions based on the EP11 implementation of the PKCS #11 specification.
 The following function descriptions are created based on the [PKCS #11 specification](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html){: external}, with notes specific to EP11.
 All parameter definitions are in the original form of EP11.
-For more details about EP11, refer to [Enterprise PKCS #11 (EP11) Library structure](https://www.ibm.com/downloads/cas/WXRDPRAN){: external}.
+For more information about EP11, refer to [Enterprise PKCS #11 (EP11) Library structure](https://www.ibm.com/downloads/cas/WXRDPRAN){: external}.

 EP11 function parameters are mapped to the protocol buffer types that can be found in the following functions.
 You can learn more about protocol buffer types in [Google Developers](https://developers.google.com/protocol-buffers/docs/proto3#scalar){: external}.

 Because the EP11 library is a subset of the PKCS #11 API library, and GREP11 functions are variants from the corresponding EP11 functions, the corresponding functions of EP11 and PKCS #11 are also listed in the GREP11 function tables for your reference.
-For more details on PKCS #11 and the legal statement, see the [PKCS #11 specification](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html){: external}.
-For details about EP11, see [Enterprise PKCS #11 (EP11) Library structure](https://www.ibm.com/downloads/cas/WXRDPRAN){: external}.
+For more information about PKCS #11 and the legal statement, see the [PKCS #11 specification](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html){: external}.
+For more information about EP11, see [Enterprise PKCS #11 (EP11) Library structure](https://www.ibm.com/downloads/cas/WXRDPRAN){: external}.
 {: note}

 Enterprise PKCS #11 (EP11) over gRPC supports any programming languages with a gRPC library.
-At the current stage, only code snippets for Golang are included in the API reference.
-The content will be enriched in later phases.
+At the current stage, only code snippets for Golang and JavaScript are included in the API reference.
+The content is enriched in later phases.

 <br/>